Teethew/Teethew/README.md

 ### Besides that, I'm also..

-- ✍️ Currently working on [0IDC]().
+- ✍️ Currently working on [0IDC](https://github.com/zero-identity/0idc).
 Feel free to fork the project and open a PR! 😎
 - 👨‍💻 Experienced in DevOps culture 🤝
 - ☁️ Designing and building cloud native solutions ⚙️
 - 📚 An adept of the SRE principles 🤓
-- ☕ Really used to working in Java RESTful services
-- 🟨 Very comfortable to work with Javascript/Typescript for many use case scenarios, from simple Node.js scripts to fullstack apps
-- 🌱 Learning some Rust and performance related subjects 🏃
 - 📲 On [LinkedIn](//linkedin.com/in/taraujocrispim), where you can contact me whatever the subject may be 😉